CANADA FX DEBT-C$ turns higher as equities rebound

 After a tentative start to the session, the resource-heavy Toronto Stock Exchange's S&P/TSX composite index .GSPTSE jumped more than 1 percent higher on energy and gold issues, while rebounding financials also lent support.

-U.S. markets also bounced back on strength in big manufacturers, including Caterpillar (CAT.N: Quote) and Boeing (BA.N: Quote), while techs rose ahead of Apple's (AAPL.O: Quote) results, scheduled for release after the close.
-Continued...
+U.S. markets also bounced back on strength in big manufacturers, including Caterpillar (CAT.N) and Boeing (BA.N), while techs rose ahead of Apple's (AAPL.O) results, scheduled for release after the close.